stujones11/minetest-npcf/README.md

 Callbacks
 ---------
 Additional callbacks provided by the framework.
+Note that 'npc' is a NPC object reference, not a LuaEntitySAO reference.
+The latter can be obtained from npc.object but only when the LuaEntitySAO is loaded.

-### on_construct = function(self)
+### on_construct = function(npc)
-This is called before the slightly delayed inbuilt on_activate callback.
-Please note that the self.npc_id, self.owner and self.origin properties
-may not be available or nil at the time of construction.

-### on_destruct = function(self, hitter)
-Called when an NPC is destroyed by punching.
-Can be used to unload the NPC when defeated by a player.
-See the Guard NPC for an example.
+Called when the NPC object is first created.

 ### on_update = function(npc)
 Called every time an NPC object is updated (NPCF_UPDATE_TIME) even when the LuaEntitySAO is not loaded.
-Note that 'npc' is a NPC object reference, not a LuaEntitySAO reference.
-The latter can be obtained from npc.object but only when the LuaEntitySAO is loaded.

-## on_tell = function(npc, sender, message)
+### on_tell = function(npc, sender, message)
 Called when the 'tell' chat command is issued.
-Once again here, 'npc' is a NPC object reference rather than a LuaEntitySAO reference.
-A LuaEntitySAO reference is available when loaded.
-This Behavior diverges from version 0.1.0, however, it does now allow for interaction even when the associated LuaEntitySAO not loaded.
+Note that this Behavior diverges from version 0.1.0, however, it does now allow for interaction even when the associated LuaEntitySAO not loaded.

 ### on_receive_fields = function(self, fields, sender)
 Called when a button is pressed in the NPC's formspec. text fields, dropdown, list and checkbox selections are automatically stored in the metadata table.

+### on_destruct = function(self, hitter)
+Called when an NPC is destroyed by punching.
+Can be used to unload the NPC when defeated by a player.
+See the Guard NPC for an example.

 npcf
 ----